Scripting Guide

 field(label, value)

-A single key-value row with a muted label and normal-weight value.
+A single key-value row with a muted label.

 field("Email", note.fields["email"] ?? "-")